Retirement income: Six steps to creating your own paycheck

-For example, an income annuity provide assurance, predictability, and a guaranteed income stream for life,* while mutual funds offer control over how savings are invested and the flexibility to access funds if needed.
+For example, an income annuity provides assurance, predictability, and a guaranteed income stream for life.* Mutual funds, on the other hand, offer control over how savings are invested and the flexibility to access funds if needed.
+Investing involves risk, including the possible loss of principal.
 By splitting retirement savings between the two, you can enjoy the features of each.

-When evaluating your choices, consider the differences in fees and expenses, as well as tax and legal implications (creditor protections and required minimum distributions), for each investment option.
+When evaluating your choices, consider the differences in fees and expenses, as well as tax and legal implications (creditor protections and required minimum distributions), for each investment option as well as your tolerance for risk and the amount of time before you retire.
 Your advisor or tax professional can help.

-By taking a methodical approach to creating your retirement income paycheck, you’ll greatly reduce your chances of outliving your savings—leaving yourself free to enjoy the retirement you deserve.
+By taking a methodical approach to creating your retirement income paycheck, you can reduce your chances of outliving your savings—leaving yourself more freedom to enjoy the retirement you want.